felipemarques/treejs-heightmap-labs/README.md

 ## Ideas to extend
 - Texture splat based on height/slope; add props (trees/rocks) via scattered noise.
 - Mini-map or debug overlay showing camera height and slope.

+---
+*Examples created with the aid of AI: Antigravity + Models and VSCode CODEX extension.*